 - Provide a tangible road map for the set-up of such a support system if deemed feasible;

 - Ensure credible resources to engage in a dialogue with the institutions relevant to the set-up of such a system (incl. regional stakeholders, national funding agencies, financial institutions, European Investment Bank (EIB), European Commission and national ministries in each of the three countries).

 A more structured investment co-operation can take many different forms depending on the market gap or need it aims to fix.
-These gaps and the demand for new or more structured support systems between the NSPA regions need to be explored in depth.
+These gaps and the demand for new or more structured support systems between the NSPA regions needed to be explored in depth.
 The results will form the basis for construction of a new or enhanced investment support.
-It may range from pooled expertise in building bankable projects to a joint cross-border funding structure.
-At this stage we refer to such cross-border funding/support structure as the Arctic Investment Platform.
+We refer to such cross-border funding/support structure as the Arctic Investment Platform.

-The Arctic Investment Platform project is funded by the Interreg Nord program, the regional development authorities of Lapland, Oulu Region, Kainuu, Pohjois-Karjala, Pohjois-Savo, Etelä-Savo, Västerbotten, Norrbotten, Nordland, Troms and Finnmark, and the city of Oulu.
-The project is coordinated by the Regional Council of Lapland and is being implemented from 01.01.2019 to 30.6.2020.
+The Arctic Investment Platform project was funded by the Interreg Nord program, the regional development organisations of Lapland, Oulu Region, Kainuu, North Karelia, Pohjois-Savo, South Savo, Västerbotten, Norrbotten, Nordland, Troms and Finnmark, and the city of Oulu.
+The project was coordinated by the Regional Council of Lapland and was being implemented from 01.01.2019 to 30.9.2020.